Facebook, Twitter support Apple on encryption dispute with FBI

 The case has intensified the rift between tech companies and law enforcement over the limits of encryption.
 And law enforcement groups have been vocal about their support for the Justice Department.

-Although some firms have remained silent, the industry is firmly on Apple's side, said Aaron Levie, CEO of cloud-based storage provider Box Inc.
+Although some firms have remained silent, the industry is firmly on Apple's side, said Aaron Levie, CEO of cloud-based storage provider Box Inc (BOX.N).

 "Companies choose to use their political capital when it is really important or relevant to them," Levie said.
 "If individually pressed you would see the same message from essentially any Internet or hardware or enterprise software CEO or company, and that's because the fundamental security model of our technology would break if you were to comply with this kind of order."